adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 LiveviewPlayground.start()
 ```

 Let's break down this code.
 The only assign we have here is called `show_information?` with an initial value of false.
-The `"toggle"` event sent by input simply reverses the value between `true` and `false`.
+The `"toggle"` event sent by the input simply reverses the value between `true` and `false`.
 What's really new here is our `if-else` block.

 %{
 title: "Question mark in the middle of the code?
-Can you do that, Arnaldo?",
+Is that even possible?",
 description: ~H"""
 In Elixir the question mark is valid in atoms and variables when added at the end.
-This is very useful for denoting booleans.
-Are you saying that <code>`if @show_information?`</code> is not elegant?
+This is very useful for booleans. isn't <code>`if @show_information?`</code> elegant?
 """
 } %% .callout